apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 @@@ warning

 Consuming (or discarding) the Entity of a request is mandatory!
-If *accidentally* left neither consumed or discarded Akka HTTP will assume the incoming data should remain back-pressured, and will stall the incoming data via TCP back-pressure mechanisms.
+If *accidentally* left neither consumed or discarded Apache Pekko HTTP will assume the incoming data should remain back-pressured, and will stall the incoming data via TCP back-pressure mechanisms.
 A client should consume the Entity regardless of the status of the @apidoc[HttpResponse].